grant-froelich/Bathymetric-GNN/docs/TRAINING_DASHBOARD.md

 ![Validation Accuracy V5-V9](images/04_val_acc_compare.png)

 The red dashed line marks the seafloor proportion (75%).
 V5 sits right at the seafloor proportion, confirming majority-class collapse.
-V7 and V9 consistently exceed it, indicating genuine classification ability.
+V7 and V9 land slightly below it (~72%), which is expected: they trade some seafloor accuracy for genuine noise detection (34.8%).
+The accuracy dip below 75% reflects false positives (seafloor misclassified as noise), but the model is doing useful work because it's actually finding noise cells.
 The V6 dip to ~35% (epoch 10) shows the boundary artifact model periodically "losing" its signal.

 ### Validation Loss Comparison